Wakhal deugue.

 The above is my favorite phrases that I learned while living in Senegal & I used it HEAVILY while there.

-During my time in Dakar I started picking up Wolof and now have advanced levels in French that all began there.
+During my time in Dakar I started picking up words and phrases in Wolof and now have advanced levels in French that all began there.

 Wolof was truly another beast and I was not prepared.
 Out of all the countries and languages I've encountered, it was by far the hardest and I was only able to pick up a few words and phrases.
 In all honesty, when I realized how difficult Wolof was I decided to focus on French.
 Sue me.